vinchamp77/Demo_CleanEmptyCompose/README.md

 This is the default Jetpack Compose template app that I use as a starting point.
 There are no themes.xml and colors.xml in the project.
 By default, Gradle KTS and Version Catalog are used, and no testing libraries are included.

-For different versions of this template app, refer to different branches of this repository
+For different versions of this template app, refer to different branches of this repository.

 ## Requirements
 - Android Studio Koala or later